Three bins marked recyclables, FOGO and general waste.

 Yes.
 There will be some changes to waste fees to accommodate the new FOGO service and these will be updated on the City’s website by the beginning of the 2025/2026 financial year.

-When we start FOGO in mid 2025, the number of total bin collections from your property over a two-week period will remain the same.
+Under the FOGO Sservice, the number of total bin collections from your property over a two-week period is the same.
 We’ll still be visiting you to collect your bins four times over the fortnight:

 • 240 litre FOGO Bin (green lid) collected weekly